sunnyvale-academy/ITS-ICT_Containers/labs/01-Fork_and_clone_this_repo/README.md

 When forked the original repo, clone it on your PC.

-Move where you w
+In the following command, please make sure to change \<YOUR GITHUB ACCOUNT\> placeolders accordingly:

+- \<YOUR PREFERRED FOLDER\> with the folder you want to clone this repo into
-In the following command, please make sure to change \<YOUR GITHUB ACCOUNT\> placeolder with your actual GitHub account (i.e. mine is denismaggior8)
+- \<YOUR GITHUB ACCOUNT\>  with your actual GitHub account (i.e. mine is denismaggior8)

 ```
-$ cd
+$ cd <YOUR PREFERRED FOLDER>
 $ git clone https://github.com/<YOUR GITHUB ACCOUNT>/ITS-ICT_Containers
 ```

+If you need some Git help, download [**The Git cheat-sheet**](https://www.atlassian.com/dam/jcr:8132028b-024f-4b6b-953e-e68fcce0c5fa/atlassian-git-cheatsheet.pdf)